Is Coconut a Nut?

 According to a 2017 study, reports of immunoglobulin E (IgE)-mediated coconut allergy are rare.
 However, despite the low prevalence of coconut allergy, reactions can be serious—several reported cases have involved anaphylaxis.

-What to do if you’re worried about a possible coconut allergy.
+What to do if you’re worried about a possible coconut allergy

 It’s important to talk to your doctor/allergist if you have any concerns about a potential coconut allergy.
 They will be able to advise you on the best course of action.

-Interesting facts about coconuts.
+Interesting facts about coconuts

-- The main coconut producing countries are the Philippines, Indonesia, India, Papua New Guinea, and the Pacific Islands.
+• The main coconut-producing countries are the Philippines, Indonesia, India, Papua New Guinea, and the Pacific Islands.

 Do you or someone you know have a coconut allergy?
 Please share your story in the comments below if so!

-- Meg & the Allergy Amulet Team
+— Meg & the Amulet Team

-This article was written by the Allergy Amulet team and reviewed by Allergy Amulet advisors Dr. Jordan Scott and Dr. John Lee.
+This article was written by the Amulet team and reviewed by Amulet advisors Dr. Jordan Scott and Dr. John Lee.
 Coconut facts are courtesy of the Library of Congress and this journal article.